shariq/firebase-python/README.md

 Requires `requests` and `sseclient`, which are on pip.
 If you don't know what that is, don't worry; just run `./setup.sh`.

 Warning: The free level of Firebase only allows up to 50 concurrent connections.
-Don't come close to this or you'll start facing some really weird bugs!
+Don't hit this limit!